-After thoroughly testing almost a dozen clothing racks at The Lab, the Untyo Clothes Rack stood out as the clear winner of our best overall spot, thanks to its sturdy, lightweight, and spacious design.
-Right away, our testers were impressed with this rack that came with pretty clear instructions and labels for assembly.
+After thoroughly testing almost a dozen clothing racks at The Lab, the Untyo Clothes Rack stood out as the clear winner of our best overall category, thanks to its sturdy, lightweight, and spacious design.
+Right away, we were impressed with this rack that came with pretty clear instructions and labels for assembly.
 The only "catch" during assembly was the lack of labels indicating where the screws needed to be added to the bottom shelves.
-Otherwise, putting together this rack was easy and took our testers 29 minutes—a few less than the average setup time of the day.
+Otherwise, putting together this rack was easy and took us 29 minutes—a few less than the average setup time of the day.

-Once assembled, the rack looked incredibly simple and sleek.
-Available in both white and black finishes, it's sure to blend into a variety of spaces, plus offer plenty of storage thanks to its two rods and two shelves.
+Once assembled, the rack looks incredibly simple and sleek.
+Available in both white and black finishes, it's sure to blend into a variety of spaces, plus offer plenty of storage, thanks to its two rods and two shelves.
 In our experience, the rack was able to hold a variety of clothing items—from shoes to scarves and baskets if you would like to tuck accessories away.
-The wheels make this rack really easy to transport, and our tester noted that the rack felt stable when in motion.
-When we added two 10-pound bags to the rods, there were zero signs of bending or distress.
-"Even with two bars, it doesn't feel like it will tip over," our tester said, adding that it also transitioned from a hard floor to a rug very well.
+The wheels make this rack really easy to transport, and we found that the rack felt stable when in motion.
+When we added two 10-pound bags to the rods, there were zero signs of bending or distress, which lined up with the brand's promise of a 110-pound weight limit.
+"Even with two bars, it doesn't feel like it will tip over," one tester said, adding that it also transitioned from a hard floor to a rug very well.

 All in all, we wouldn't change a thing about this product.
-It checked off all the boxes and is surely a spacious, reliable option for anyone looking for a clothing rack.
-If you live in a small space, you might need to be a little strategic about where you place it since the double rods make it bulkier than a single-rod option.
-But, we ultimately gave this pick multiple 5-star ratings and think it's well worth the price tag—in fact, we'd be willing to pay more for this product.
+It checked off all of the boxes and is a spacious, reliable option for anyone looking for a clothing rack.
+If you live in a small space, you might need to be a little strategic about where you place it because the double rods make it bulkier than a single-rod option.
+But we ultimately gave this pick multiple 5-star ratings and think it's well worth the price tag—in fact, we'd be willing to pay more for this product.
 It's that good.